Bloom and his Taxonomy gave me a guilt trip.

 “You’re just replacing my Bloom’s taxonomy guilt with a new one!”

 I hope the following general strategy will relieve any anxiety.
 This set of steps has served us well for young children as well and adolescents whose foundations have been neglected.
-We have 1 set of steps for fictional text and 1 for non-fiction.
-[The next blog post will discuss non-fiction summarization, so stay sharp!]
-Enter your name and email below for a PDF download.

 How to Prompt for a Fiction Text’s Summary